Decembrist revolt: Assessment

 With the failure of the Decembrists, Russia's autocracy would continue for almost a century, although serfdom would be officially abolished in 1861 and the parliaments in Russia and Finland would be established in 1905.
 Finland had a parliament since Alexander I, but the number of electors was limited.
 The Russian Constitution of 1905 was called "The basic laws" as the Decembrists had called it.
 Though defeated, the Decembrists did effect some change on the regime.
 Their dissatisfaction forced Nicholas I to turn his attention inward to address the issues of the empire.
 He included many Decembrists who had joined his forces on the Senate Square and did not ultimately support the revolt in spite of their participation in Decembrist meetings into his government (such as Benkendorf, appointed to supervise the human rights, Muraviev-Vilensky and others).
 In 1826, Speransky was appointed by Nicholas I to head the Second Section of His Imperial Majesty's Own Chancellery, a committee formed to codify Russian law.
 Under his leadership, the committee produced a publication of the complete collection of laws of the Russian Empire, containing 35,993 enactments.
 This codification called the "Full Collection of Laws" (Polnoye Sobraniye Zakonov) was presented to Nicholas I, and formed the basis for the "Collection of Laws of the Russian Empire" (Svod Zakonov Rossiskoy Imperii), the positive law valid for the Russian Empire.
 Speransky's liberal ideas were subsequently scrutinized and elaborated by Konstantin Kavelin and Boris Chicherin.
-Although the revolt was a proscribed topic during Nicholas' reign, Alexander Herzen placed the profiles of executed Decembrists on the cover of his radical periodical Polar Star.
-Alexander Pushkin addressed poems to his Decembrist friends; Nikolai Nekrasov, whose father served together with Decembrists in Ukraine, wrote a long poem about the Decembrist wives; and Leo Tolstoy started writing a novel on that liberal movement, which would later evolve into War and Peace.
-In the Soviet era Yuri Shaporin produced an opera entitled Dekabristi (The Decembrists), about the revolt, with the libretto written by Aleksey Nikolayevich Tolstoy.
-It premiered at the Bolshoi Theatre on 23 June 1953.

 To some extent, the Decembrists were in the tradition of a long line of palace revolutionaries of 1725–1825 who wanted to place their candidate on the throne, but many Decembrists also wanted to implement either classical liberalism or a moderate conservatism contrary to the more Jacobin, centralizing program of Pavel Pestel or the pan-Slavic confederation-advocating revolutionaries of the "Society of United Slavs".
 The majority of Decembrists were not members of illegal organizations similar to the participants of palace revolutions.
 Some were members of the Union of Prosperity only, sympathetic to an official, pro-governmental fairly conservative program.
 But their revolt, unlike previous Romanov palace revolutions, has been considered the beginning of a revolutionary movement.
 The uprising was the first open breach between the government and reformist elements of the Russian nobility, which would subsequently widen.